CPC to leave gasoline, diesel prices unchanged for next week - Focus Taiwan

 CPC to leave gasoline, diesel prices unchanged for next week

-Taipei, April 4 (CNA) Despite soaring international crude oil prices amid military conflict in the Middle East, CPC Corp.
-Taiwan said on Saturday that it will leave domestic gasoline and diesel prices unchanged next week, with benchmark 95-octane unleaded gasoline to stay at NT$33.9 (US$1.06) per liter.
+Taipei, April 11 (CNA) CPC Corp., Taiwan, the country's state-owned oil supplier, said Saturday it will leave domestic gasoline and diesel prices unchanged next week, despite international crude oil prices remaining elevated.

-State-owned oil supplier CPC said the decision was made based on a price stabilization mechanism introduced by the Cabinet after the U.S.-Israel war against Iran started at the end of February.
+CPC Chairman Fang Jeng-zen (方振仁) told reporters the decision was made in line with government instructions to stabilize consumer prices and ease pressure on local industries amid ongoing military conflicts in the Middle East.

 -